dijasila/GPAW/doc/devel/workflow.rst

 Push your branch to GitLab::

- $ git push --uspstream origin fix-somthing
+ $ git push --uspstream origin fix-something

 and click the link to create a merge-request (MR).
 Mark the MR as DRAFT to signal that it is work-in-progress and remove the DRAFT-marker once the MR